warendorff/moose/index.md

 Monopoly Stock Exchange is a boardgame accompanied with a small computer (displayed [here](https://boardgamegeek.com/image/133900/monopoly-stock-exchange)) which holds a lot of information and has to be passed around since all players want to see the status of their properties.
 Although this computer is not difficult to use, it fails to keep all the players informed about the game status.
 Entering changes and trading takes just a litle too long and therefore slows the game.

-Reverse engineering the little thing is the first (and most challenging) part of this problem.
+Reverse engineering the thing is the first (and most challenging) part of this problem.
 This page is used to explain the problem and provide information to those who can help solve this little mystery.

 # The game